Click on the Indicators below for More Information

 The East Pacific/ North Pacific Teleconnection Pattern Index is a measure of climate variability.
 Positive EP-NP values mean above-average surface temperatures over the eastern North Pacific, and below-average temperatures over the central North Pacific and eastern North America and the opposite for negative EP-NP values.

 This climate condition impacts people and ecosystems across the globe and each of the indicators presented here.
 Interactions between the ocean and atmosphere alter weather around the world and can result in severe storms or mild weather, drought, or flooding.
 Beyond “just” influencing the weather and ocean conditions, these changes can produce secondary results that influence food supplies and prices, forest fires and flooding, and create additional economic and political consequences.
 The positive phase of the EP-NP pattern is associated with above-average surface temperatures over the eastern North Pacific, and below-average temperatures over the central North Pacific and eastern North America.
-The main precipitation anomalies associated with this pattern reflect above-average precipitation in the area north of Hawaii and below-average precipitation over southwestern Canada.
+The main precipitation anomalies associated with this pattern reflect above-average precipitation in the area north of Hawaii and below-average precipitation over southwestern Canada

 Data Background: